 But there are several good reasons to build your dog’s confidence even if you don’t have any new adventures planned.

 - Just because you’re not planning to have an adventure doesn’t mean you won’t have one.
 It might be moving house or fleeing a natural disaster or having a family member move in with you.
 And don’t you want a dog comfortable in his own skin before your adventure finds you?

 - A confident dog is easier to train.
 If your dog is at ease, she won’t be distracted when you’re teaching her good behaviors.

 - And finally, as I said before, a confident dog is a happy dog.
 Don’t you want your dog to be as happy as possible?

 Because she grew in confidence, Honey has been able to enjoy deserted beaches, meeting new people, and traveling with us.
 And it hasn’t been a half bad life.

 What do you think Honey?
 Do you feel like a super hero yet?

-Your Turn: Have you had to grow your dog’s confidence?
+Your Turn: Have you had to build your dog’s confidence?
 Why?